Sweet Itch Management: How To Manage Sweet Itch In Horses

 An increase in biting insects this time of year, along with other environmental factors that act as irritants to horses, they often need additional support for their coat and skin such as a horse skin supplement.
 According to World Horse Welfare, sweet itch in horses is one of the most common allergic skin diseases in the UK, affecting around 5% of the equine population.
 Sweet itch in horses is an allergic reaction to the protein in the saliva contained in bites from mosquitoes and midges and can affect any horse or pony, although it has been found to be more prevalent in some native breeds.

 Generally, at its worst between March and November, sweet itch in horses often shows itself in the form of more intense itching, consistent tail swishing, excessive rolling and can result in hair loss, inflamed skin which can become crusty and sore and can as a result become infected.
 It is likely that a horse with sweet itch will show a change in behaviour as well, often becoming restless, lacking concentration, shaking their head, or in some cases appear lethargic.
 Sweet itch in horses is a hereditary condition, presenting typically in a horse's second or third summer and subsequently worsening with age.
-There is unfortunately no cure and treatment aimed at preventing or reducing exposure of the horse to the biting midge and reducing the reaction but there are horse skin supplements such as TurmerItch that’s been proven to help.
+There is unfortunately no cure and treatment aimed at preventing or reducing exposure of the horse to the biting midge and reducing the reaction but there are horse skin supplements on the market that may help.

 How can sweet itch in horses be managed?